What Size Tank Does an Axolotl Need?

 Tanks to Avoid

-Once you have chosen the right tank size, select a safe substrate to complete the setup.
+Once you have chosen the right tank size, the next step is selecting a safe substrate and proper filtration.

 🐟